aws-solutions/qnabot-on-aws/docs/kendra_crawler_guide/README.md

 If your settings are correct, the first time you choose the option, you should see the following dialog.
 ![No Index Dialog](./NoIndexDialog.png)

-Just press **Start Crawling** to index your web pages to Kendra.
+Just press **Start Crawling** to index your web pages to Amazon Kendra.

 The Content Designer will show you a history of your indexing.

 ![Index Dialog](./IndexDialog.png)

-If you are logged into your AWS Account, you can click on "View Web Crawling Errors in CloudWatch" to get the details of any pages that Kendra couldn't crawl.
+If you are logged into your AWS Account, you can click on "View Web Crawling Errors in CloudWatch" to get the details of any pages that Amazon Kendra couldn't crawl.

 ![CloudWatch](cloudwatch.png)